 Set It In Stone (Or On Paper)

 If you’ve ever taken a class at school, you’ve probably been told that taking notes is the best way to commit the material to memory.
 Writing down or recording yourself saying vocab words and their definitions will serve two purposes.
 First, it will help ingrain the words in your head, just like your high school history teacher said.
 Second, it will provide a study guide you can return to when you want to review the words you’ve already learned.
+When it comes to how to memorize vocab in a new language, this is one of the best for helping it stick in your mind.
 Which brings us to the next tip…

 Don’t Stop Reviewing